mohsinhassan06/Library-Management-System-/README.md

 Add LibraryManagement.asm to your project.

-Build and run the project in x86 mode.
+Build and run in x86 mode.

-Interact with the program using the menu.
+Use the console menu to navigate the system.